About The Program

 What does a typical day in the classroom look like?

-The Home Learner program is a boisterous, high-energy program, focusing on hands-on, experiential, multi-modal learning.
+The Home Learner classroom is an exciting yet calm place, focusing on hands-on, experiential, multi-modal learning.
 Students are encouraged to work with peers and/or on teams to enhance their learning.
 Being a multi-aged program, students also learn to work with and help others.
 Frequent field trips enhance the experiential learning experience for the students.

 You cover the curriculum, so I don’t have to, right?

-No. It is expected that parents/guardians cover learning outcomes at home with their children.
+No. It is expected that parents/guardians cover learning outcomes at the specific grade level at home with their children.
 While our programs are cross-curricular and do align with the BC curriculum, they cannot be expected to cover all areas for all grades and subjects.
+Students will receive report cards per Ministry requirements.

 Student Learning Plans